Knowledge syntheses involve systematically searching the literature. For example,

 We also recommend running all the searches on the same day to make it easier to document the date in your manuscript.

-Once you have your searches developed and you are ready to run them, you can the export the records from each database to an EndNote library or export the records as .ris files.
+Once you have your searches developed and you are ready to run them, you can then export the records from each database to an EndNote library or export the records as .ris files.
 These can be imported into citation software or into knowledge synthesis software such as Covidence.